yixiangLuo/AutoGrader/README.md

 # How does it work

-The program will find the scores and SIDs of the stduents in your sections in `HW1.xlsx`, take the ceil integer of their socres, find the correct location according to the SID in `autograder.py` and add this integer score to the existed score there.
+The program will find the scores and SIDs of the stduents in your sections in `HW1.xlsx`, take the ceil integer of their socres, find the correct location according to the SID in `Gradesheet.xlsx` and add this integer score to the existed score there.
 So it is recommended to run the program after you have input the scores of the handwritten homework.

 # For Midterms and Final